 Step 2: Apply for an EAD card from USCIS

-Submit the documents listed below to apply for an EAD card.
-The filing fee for USCIS is $410.
+Submit the documents listed below to apply for an EAD card in the following order (front to back):

 Form I-20 stamped "copy"

 Processing time for USCIS is approximately 3 months.
 For information about how to expedite your application with USCIS, read Chapter 12 – Request to Expedite Applications or Petitions of the USCIS Policy Manual.
 ISS will not expedite OPT requests and cannot review letters to USCIS to request expedited processing.